Open-Systems-Pharmacology/docs/part-3/pk-sim-administration-protocols.md

 	*	<img width="32" src="../assets/icons/Oral.ico"> Oral: requires the input of the **Volume of water/body weight** co- administered, which is 3.5 mL/kg BW per default (see PK- Sim® - _Formulations_) and, additionally, the definition of a **Placeholder for formulation** in column 4.

-4. The **Placeholder for formulation**.
+4.  **Placeholder for Formulation**.
 For an intravenous administration (Intravenous Bolus and Intravenous Infusion), the definition of a formulation placeholder is not necessary, because the drug is always assumed to be dissolved when given intravenously (see [PK-Sim® - Formulations](pk-sim-formulations.md)).

-However, in case of oral and user defined administration, you should add a note on the type of formulation.
+In case of oral and user defined administration, you should add a note on the type of formulation.
 Later, in the simulation, the formulation placeholder can be matched with the corresponding **Formulation** building block.
-This may sound trivial in case only one formulation is given repeatedly at the given times.
+This may sound trivial in the case of only one formulation given repeatedly at the given times.
 However, consider that you can set up sophisticated dosing schedules, in which various administration types and formulations are administered at various times.
 Then, the formulation type should already be signified in the administration protocol in order to be able to appropriately match the schedules with the various formulations.
 For further information please see [PK-Sim® - Simulations](pk-sim-simulations.md).

-5. In the last column, additional dosing schedules can be added by clicking or deleted by clicking .
+5. In the last column, additional dosing schedules can be added or deleted by clicking.
 Please note that at least one dosing schedule needs to be defined for each protocol scheme.
 The various schema items will automatically be re-sorted according to the schema item start time.

 **Example**